KanAfridi/Movies-Recommendation-System/README.md

 3. **Cosine Similarity:**
     - Cosine Similarity is a measure used to determine how similar two text documents (or vectors) are, by calculating the cosine of the angle between them.

+4. **Saving the train model**
+    - I trained the file using cosine similarity and saved it.
+The file was about 550 MB, making it difficult to upload to GitHub.
+So, I uploaded it to Google Drive and reloaded it from there whenever I wanted to deploy the model on Streamlit.
+It takes a while depending on the internet speed, but once completed, it works perfectly fine.

 ## Key Features